UPDATE: Guide to Legal Research in Nicaragua

 3.1.
 The Executive Branch

 3.6.
 Other State Organs

 Nicaragua is located in the heart of Central America.
 It borders with Honduras to the North, Costa Rica to the South, the Pacific Ocean to the West and the Caribbean Sea to the East.
 Its surface area is of 130,373.47 sq. km.
 It has a population of approximately 5 and a half million people.
 Managua is the capital of the country.
 Spanish is the official language, although diverse dialects are spoken in the Atlantic Coast.

 The Political Constitution of Nicaragua is the supreme law of the country.
 It was enacted by the National Constitutional Assembly on November 19, 1986 and entered into force on January 9, 1987.

 Its framework contains titles, chapters and each provision is numbered as an article.
-There are 202 articles in total, some of which were revoked in the year 2014.
+Originally, the Constitution has 202 articles in total, some of which were revoked in the year 2014.

-The Constitution of Nicaragua has suffered three main partial reforms:
+The Constitution of Nicaragua has suffered four main partial reforms: